 The most common symptoms of cat allergies include red and itchy eyes, coughing and sneezing, runny and stuffy nose, hives on the face and chest, among others.
 Expert recommends a hypoallergenic pet for those who suffer from these allergens.

 Nevertheless, it is worth noting that no pet is fully hypoallergenic, so you still need to take caution.
-It is also important that you do your research and read extensively through the you can find for more information.
+It is also important that you do your research and read extensively through the cat guides you can find for more information.

 With that said, here is a list of some of the most hypoallergenic kitties out there.